ncskth/tracking_dataset/recorder/readme.md

 ## Building

-Building this is a bit of a mess.

 libNatNet for the optitrack system I have just included as a binary together with its headers so nothing needs to be done there.
 Metavision (or just [OpenEB](https://github.com/prophesee-ai/openeb) is enough) for the camera needs to be installed separately by the user.
+[H5pp](https://github.com/DavidAce/h5pp/releases) is required.
+V1.10 is available as a `.deb` package.

 To build
 ```